Do your students know their “arithmetic facts” perfectly, without hesitation? Is it important that they do?

 - In chemistry education journals, others had observed a high correlation between “mental math” skills and general chemistry achievement.

-- Cognitive science emphasized: Quantitative reasoning depends on quick, fluent recall of math facts.
+- Cognitive science emphasized: Quantitative reasoning depends on quick, automatic recall of math facts.

 - Math education journals noted that about 10 years ago, when current chemistry students were in 3rd grade, “math standards” in about 40 states required teachers to prepare students to use calculators on 3rd grade state math tests.
-As a result, many students had essentially never been required to “memorize their times tables.”
+As a result, many students had essentially never been required to “memorize their math facts.”

-For students lacking math fluency, cognitive research suggested that strengthening mental math would help more students succeed in courses in the quantitative sciences.
+For students lacking math automaticity, cognitive research suggested that strengthening mental math would help more students succeed in courses in the quantitative sciences.

 To assess and sharpen mental math at the start of chemistry:

-- We have prepared a 15-minute quiz that will identify students who need help in math-fact recall.
-We recommend it be given as early in chemistry as possible, preferably at the start of courses that prepare students for General/AP Chemistry.
+- We have prepared a 15-minute quiz at www.ChemReview.Net/MentalMathAssessment.pdf that will identify students who need help in mental math.

 (click and check your PDF downloads).